 The way you speak to patients can also be important.
 "Tone of voice is everything," Glenn says.
 "Use a calm, gentle tone of voice to let them know you want to listen and work with them on a solution."

 Heal Them With Kindness

-Dr. Fisher says anticipating patient needs and taking extra steps of thoughtfulness help create a more positive feeling toward you, and something as simple as greeting them with a warm smile each time you enter their room or approach them goes a long way toward creating a positive environment.
+Dr. Fisher says anticipating patient needs and taking extra steps of thoughtfulness help create a more positive feeling.
+Something as simple as greeting them with a warm smile each time you enter their room or approach them goes a long way toward creating a positive environment.

 If you're ever in doubt as to how to deal with difficult patients in healthcare, the experts seem to agree on a tried-and-true tactic.

 First, listen.
-Then act out of kindness, professional concern and a desire to partner with your patient to support his or her improved health.
+Then act out of kindness, professional concern, and a desire to partner with your patient to support their improved health.